-When you are in Union Springs, you'll notice that it is more blue-collar than most other communities in America.
-52.50% of Union Springs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Union Springs is a city of production and manufacturing workers, service providers, and sales and office workers.
-There are especially a lot of people living in Union Springs who work in sales jobs (12.51%), management occupations (7.52%), and personal care services (5.26%).
+Union Springs is a blue-collar town, with 58.96% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Union Springs is a city of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Union Springs who work in sales jobs (9.55%), office and administrative support (6.94%), and management occupations (5.83%).

 Union Springs is a very ethnically-diverse city.
 The people who call Union Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Union Springs residents report their race to be Black or African-American, followed by White.
 Union Springs also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.99% of the city’s residents.
-Important ancestries of people in Union Springs include African, English, Irish, and Other Subsaharan African.
+People of Hispanic or Latino origin account for 12.01% of the city’s residents.
+Important ancestries of people in Union Springs include African, Other Subsaharan African, English, and Irish.

 The most common language spoken in Union Springs is English.
-Other important languages spoken here include Spanish and Pacific Island languages.
+Other important languages spoken here include Spanish and French.